scaliwalker/edoardo_scali.github.io/research.md

 ---
 _My academic research focusses on the understanding of plant diseases affecting forests and trees.
 The main pathogens I investigate are fungi._

-As a PhD Student, I am examining the interactions between hosts and pathogens, specifically within the Cypress Canker Disease pathosystem.
-I conduct Dual-RNA sequencing experiments to identify the genes involved in the response to infection and to observe the effects of different climates on infected plants.
-This aspect is particularly important for understanding how trees respond to diseases when exposed to climate chenages.
+As a PhD Student, I study the interactions between hosts and pathogens.
+I use the Cypress Canker Disease pathosystem as a model to understand such interactions.
+I conduct Dual-RNA seq experiments to identify the genes involved in the response to infection and to observe the effects of different climates on infected plants.
+This aspect is particularly important for understanding how trees respond to diseases when exposed to changing climates.

 # My Research Interests